scijones/scijones.github.io/index.md

 ## Where the academic tries to demonstrate a personality

-Here's a story about COVID-19 isolation and apartments:
+Here's a story about COVID-19 isolation and apartments inspired by [this song](https://www.youtube.com/watch?v=xS1Ax_P1ny4):

 <br/> I decided that while alone in my ship for an indeterminate period of time, I may as well document some of my life.
 I realize some people on Earth may not understand the “daily” life out here ([there’s no real Earth-like schedule anymore](https://i.redd.it/jt4bmuw4hiq41.jpg) unless I enforce one by alarms and routine), so I hope this message helps to explain how things are going.